 When you have strong self-love, you’re happier, have more friends, and feel more fulfilled.
 You can weather most storms with greater calm and know how to take good care of yourself, soothe your spirit, and nourish your soul.

 So, there are a number of pretty strong reasons to make self-love a priority if you’re alone on Valentine’s Day.
 But it goes far deeper than just one day.
 You want to learn to love yourself EVERY DAY.

 9 Ways to Love Yourself and Feel Happier

 Louise Hay was a champion of self-love and mirror work.
 She had a mirror on her desk that she would look in from time to time to simply say, “I love you”.
 She believed in praising yourself because over the years she saw the dramatic positive changes in the people who did this practice.

 If it’s too hard to say this, start with something less difficult.
-Maybe you’d be good with loving your eyes, your shoulders, your hair or your legs.
-Just pick something about you to love and go for it!
+Maybe you’d be comfortable loving your eyes, your shoulders, your hair, or your legs.
+Pick something about you to love and go for it!

 A great time to do this is while brushing your teeth or putting on your makeup.
 I’ve also found that I have time while blow-drying my hair for a little self-love.

 I learned this recently and really like it.
 I send love to every cell in my body.
 Even if there’s no way you can do the first tip on this list, you can certainly love your cells.
 There’s nothing confrontational about this.